 Clear and written in plain language

-This solution also addresses the complexities product owners, writers and local site administrators (true?) face with providing high-quality translated information that can easily be kept up to date.
-At the conclusion of this project, we will have a prototype in production and be able to demonstrate a viable long-term solution for supporting translated content across VA.gov.
+This solution will take into consideration the complexities that product owners, content creators, and local site administrators face with providing high-quality translated information that can be easily kept up to date.
+At the conclusion of this project, we will have an evaluation of this solution to present to leadership as a potential long-term solution for supporting translated content across essential benefit content on VA.gov.
 (Should we also say something about sharing our experience/findings with other government website owners?)

+We will also provide a report detailing further the needs of our Veterans and family members with LEP and recommendations for how we can best prioritize and scope content translation to support those needs.

 Specifically, our objectives are as follows:

-To provide English-as-a-second-language (ESL) or limited-English-proficiency (LEP) Veterans, beneficiaries, or caregivers access to plain language health and benefit content, so they have equal access to the information and benefits they have earned.
+To provide English-as-a-second-language (ESL) or limited-English-proficiency (LEP) Veterans, other family member beneficiaries, and family caregivers access to plain language health and benefit content, so they have equal access to the information and benefits they have earned.

 To meet federal/agency requirements for providing translated benefit information.